dandeliondeathray/DandelionWebSockets.jl/README.md

 - Sending ping frames, ensuring we get a reply.
 - Improve error handling.
 - Set version (use semantic versioning?)

+Completed preparation tasks:

+- Rename to DandelionWebSockets.
 - Use the BufferedStreams package instead of our own TLSBufferedIO, if possible.

-Completed preparation tasks:

 ## Usage